 3.1 General Conditions

 3.1.1 When your booking is confirmed by us or by our Authorised Agent a carriage agreement is created, covering the Flight Ticket issued to you, these Conditions of Carriage and any special conditions referred to.
-The essential details of the Flight Ticket, in particular the flight number, date, arrival and departure airports and the Passenger name are also specified in your Booking Confirmation.
+The essential details of the Flight Ticket, in particular the flight number, date, arrival and departure airports, the Passenger name and the identity of the operating air carrier or carriers are also specified in your Booking Confirmation.